MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/policies.md

 ---
 # Policies

-This section contains references to control commands that are helpful exploring, creating, and altering various policies.
+This section contains references to control commands that are helpful for exploring, creating, and altering various policies.